 There are few things that make a veterinarian happier than walking into an exam room to see a pet who's squeaky clean and perfectly groomed.
 That's because it's a sign of a pet owner who's paying attention to all aspects of preventive pet care and overall comfort.

 How important is grooming to your pet's comfort?
 Consider a simple mat, so easy to overlook.
 Have you ever had your hair in a ponytail that was just a little too tight?
 A mat can feel the same way to your dog -- a constant pull on the skin.
 Try to imagine those all over your body, and you have a good idea how uncomfortable an ungroomed coat can be.

 Your dog need never know what a mat feels like if you keep him brushed and combed -- but that's just the start of the health benefits.
 Regular grooming allows you to look for lumps, bumps and injuries, while clearing such things as tangles and ticks from his coat.
 Follow up with your veterinarian on any questionable masses you find, and you may detect cancer early enough to save your pet's life.

-For shorthaired breeds, keeping the skin and coat in good shape is easy.
-Run your hands over him daily, brush over him weekly -- and that's it.
+For shorthaired breeds, keeping skin and coat in good shape is easy.
+Run your hands over him daily, a brush over him weekly and that's it.

 Curly and wiry coats, such as those on poodles and terriers, need to be brushed weekly, working against the grain and then with it.
 Curly coats need to be clipped every six weeks; wiry ones, two or three times a year.
 (But clipping every six weeks will keep your terrier looking sharper.)
 A good professional groomer, along with your veterinarian, can be a dog's best friend.